 OTS is providing a new service for users to connect to their network storage from off campus.
 You currently have “MyFiles” which is provided through the MyUB portal web site.
 We are replacing this service with a newer more robust system that you can connect to directly by visiting https://mwd.ubalt.edu.
 Then simply use your UB credentials to log in.
 Once logged in you will see 4 drives mapped for you under the heading “My Folders”.
-These drives are R, S, T and Home.
-The R, S and T are exactly as you would have if logged into your campus computer with the same permissions.
+These drives are R, S, T, H, and Home.
+The R, S, T, and H are exactly as you would have if logged into your campus computer with the same permissions.
 The drive that displays as “Home.%userID “ is your M:\ drive which only you have access to.
 We do not have the ability to label this as M due to the software that drives this system.
 We hope to be able to do so in a future version.
-The H drive is not available on MWD.

 Think about group files and collaboration

 In addition to your individual work files, think about those group or department files you access regularly.
 All files on network drives (M, R, S, T) are available through MWD in the portal, if you regularly access them, consider moving them to cloud storage like a departmental SharePoint site.
 SharePoint is accessed through Tools in the portal.
 Click here if you want to request a SharePoint site.